uebylive/aide/README.md

 ## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+This project has adopted the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+Please read the Code of Conduct before contributing to this project.

 ## License